josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Interviewers will commonly ask questions like "tell me about a time you managed conflict," or "tell me about a time a project didn't go as planned."

-They do this because it provides good insight into how you handle situations, so come prepared with your BSB. (_Backstreet's back, all right_!)
+They do this because it provides good insight into how you handle realistic situations, so come prepared with your BSB. (_Backstreet's back, all right_!)

-(I know you're groaning because that joke's gotten old by this point.
+(_I know you're groaning because the Backstreet Boys jokes have gotten old by this point.
 That's ok.
-In fact, _I want it that way_.)
+In fact…I want it that way_.)

-Remember, your stories don't all have to be from direct business situations.
+As I've noted before: your stories don't all have to be from direct business situations.
 If an interviewer asks to hear about a time you dealt with conflict, and the best example you have is the time you broke up a fight between the neighborhood kids over Pokémon cards, run with it.

 If your best story about managing expectations in a high-pressure situation happens to come from your days of restaurant work, by all means, tell that story!
 It absolutely counts. (_Your interviewer might even consider that pressure more impressive than the day-to-day of the workplace, and give you bonus points_.)

 One other tip here: don't try to look perfect.

-Lots of the questions you're likely to hear will focus on conflict; times you, for example, disagreed with your manager, or had a project go wrong in some way.
+Lots of the questions you're likely to hear will focus on conflict; times you disagreed with your manager, or had a project go wrong in some way.

-If an in interviewer asks about this kind of thing, tell them.
 Be honest.
 Don't try too hard to look like the good person.
 Instead, be sure to include what you learned, and how you'd handle that situation better in the future.

 <CalloutPlusQuote>